Making Peace Sarajevo was presented in Obala Maka Dizdara 3, during 12 weeks from June 28 to September 21, 2014.

 Then just 20 years ago more than 10,000 people were killed during the siege of Sarajevo (during the Bosnian War) which lasted over 3 and a half years (1992 - 1995), the longest siege of a capital city in the history of modern warfare.

-While the scars of the past are still healing, the opening of Making Peace in Sarajevo on 28 June 2014 (along the Miljacka River) reminds us of the futility of war, and the immense effort that is necessary to rebuild and preserve peace, not only in the Balkans but in the rest of Europe and throughout the world as well.
+While the scars of the past are still healing, the opening of Making Peace in Sarajevo on 28 June 2014 (along the Miljacka River) will we hope remind us of the futility of war, and the immense effort that is necessary to rebuild and preserve peace, not only in the Balkans but in the rest of Europe and throughout the world as well.